 The heartworm Dirofilaria immitis belongs to a group of parasites called filarids and is a type of roundworm.
 They live in the right heart chambers and pulmonary arteries—the lungs—of infected dogs.
 As you can imagine, the lungs and heart filled with worms can damage and interfere with normal organ function.

 You won't be able to tell if your puppy has heartworms.
 You can't see them the way you can fleas or ticks.
-And your puppy won't even act sick until she's been infected for quite a while.
+And your puppy won't even act sick until it's been infected for quite a while.

 An intermediate host, the mosquito, is necessary to transmit the disease.
 Mosquitoes ingest baby heartworms called microfilariae when taking a blood meal from an already infected dog.